tsosi-org/tsosi-app/backend/tsosi/README.md

 * `models` - It contains the declaration of all the database models, using Django ORM.

-* `data` - It contains all the application logic to prepare, ingest, update and enrich the transferts data.
+* `data` - It contains all the application logic to prepare, ingest, update and enrich the transfers data.

 ## Data